immcantation/presto/docs/tasks.rst

 Miscellaneous Tasks
 ================================================================================

-Importing data from SRA or GenBank into pRESTO
+Importing data from SRA, ENA or GenBank into pRESTO
 --------------------------------------------------------------------------------

 .. todo::